Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_tutorial_perturb.md

 Then, save your file.

-On the right-hand side, click on `Simulation > Run` to run the simulation.
+On the right-hand side, click `Simulation > Run` to run the simulation.
 After the simulation is complete, a new window will appear showing the plotted graph.
 As we can see, this appears to be the same behavior as the CellBlender plot but with a much cleaner pattern (this is because we do not have the noise incurred by having individual particles).

 We will now perturb the file and test the robustness of this oscillator model.